 To prove this, actor and opera lover Stephen Fry took his good friend and “opera virgin” Alan Davies to see a production of Verdi’s Simon Boccanegra.
 You can see what happens in the video below.

 While Fry and Davies were hooked to state-of-the-art machinery, a team of three scientists from UCL monitored them.
-The researchers were prof. Michael Thimble, a behavioural neurologist, prof. Christopher Mathias, an expert in the autonomic nervous system, and a phd candidate specialising in the psychophysiology of dysautonomia, i.e. inappropriate activities of organs and glands.
+The researchers were prof. Michael Thimble, a behavioral neurologist, prof. Christopher Mathias, an expert in the autonomic nervous system, and a Ph.D. candidate specializing in the psychophysiology of dysautonomia, i.e. inappropriate activities of organs and glands.

 They all stressed that emotions are all connected to the autonomic nervous system, which, due to its specific nature, does not lie.